d6lts/htmLawed/readme.txt

 The module's directory includes the htmLawed PHP library and htmLawed documentation in its 'htmLawed' sub-directory.
 The content of the sub-directory can be replaced with that for the latest htmLawed version from www.bioinformatics.org/phplabware/internal_utilities/htmLawed.

-If the htmLawed library that has been installed through the Libraries Drupal module, then the htmLawed module will use that library.
+If the htmLawed PHP library has been installed through the Libraries Drupal module, then the htmLawed module will use that library, and not the library in the htmLawed module's 'htmLawed' sub-directory.

 The Drupal website may have a handbook and other pages detailing htmLawed module usage (http://drupal.org/node/255886 and https://www.drupal.org/search/site/htmlawed?f[0]=ss_meta_type%3Adocumentation).